Stuart Chapman: Later career

 He joined Macclesfield Town in 1984, and captained the "Silkmen" to a second-place finish in the Northern Premier League in 1984–85, behind former club Stafford Rangers.
 He later became the player-coach of Rocester and led the club to two Staffordshire FA Vase final wins in 1986 and 1987, as well as back to back Staffordshire Senior League titles.

 Style of play

-Chapman was a strong, tough tackling midfielder who tended to play in either the number four or number eight position.
+Chapman was a strong, tough-tackling midfielder who tended to play in either the number four or number eight position.

 Personal and later life

-Chapman was diagnosed with mixed dementia in August 2013 and his condition deteriorated in 2019.
-He died at the age of 71, leaving behind wife Vicky, and his funeral was scheduled to be held at the kick-off of the 2022–23 football season.
+Chapman was diagnosed with mixed dementia in August 2013, and his condition deteriorated in 2019.
+He died at the age of 71, leaving behind wife Vicky.
+His funeral was scheduled to be held at the kick-off of the 2022–23 football season.